pkgcloud/pkgcloud/docs/providers/rackspace/network.md

 **Security Groups**

 #### client.getSecurityGroups(callback)
-Lists all security groups that are available to use on your Openstack account
+Lists all security groups that are available to use on your OpenStack account

 Callback returns `f(err, securityGroups)` where `securityGroups` is an `Array`